 You were probably left with a pile of that cute wrapping paper torn to shreds and destined for the trash can.
 (I know my family has in the past!)

-Call me crazy but not only does that seem like a lot of unnecessary waste, but all that present paraphernalia cost extra moolah…something I know everyone is probably short on after spending it on the actual gift.
+Call me crazy, but not only does that seem like a lot of unnecessary waste, but all that present paraphernalia costs extra money… something I know everyone is probably short on after spending it on the actual gift.

 On top of the extra cost, 50,000 trees a year meet their doom to become all of that wrapping paper.

-- Old map or atlas – If the person is well travelled you could grab maps of places they’ve been, to go the extra mile…pun intended.
+If the person is well-traveled you could grab maps of places they’ve been, to go the extra mile… pun intended.

 Using these alternative ways to wrap presents you’ll not only save yourself some money, but will also give a present to the Earth by reducing your waste.

-Check out the Minnesota Pollution Control Agency’s awesome list of more ways to green your holidays!
+Check out the Nature Conservancy’s awesome list of more ways to green your holidays!

 Have you used alternative ways to wrap your gifts in the past?
 If so, I’d love to hear the stories of what you used and if the person found it to be more personal with the alternative wrapping.